How to Give Allergy Shots

-Allergy injections are NOT administered the same way that vaccines like flu shots or pediatric shot series are given.
-Allergy shots are given into the sub-cutaneous tissues and NOT the muscle like most vaccines.
+Allergy injections are NOT administered the same way that vaccines like the flu shot or pediatric shot series are given which are injected into the muscle.
+Allergy shots are given into the sub-cutaneous tissues instead of the muscle.
 The subcutaneous tissue is the layer where the fat is... or the layer between the skin and muscle.
 This article attempts to instruct how one administers allergy shots correctly into the subcutaneous tissues.
 After understanding how to inject, instructions on the correct amount to be drawn up is given.

 Wondering about whether gloves should be worn with allergy shots?
 Click here for more info.